flaneurette/Astrology/README.md

 # Astrology Project
 An astrology project based upon sweph.

 This astrology software displays planetary bodies on a horizontal graph.
-It is possible to choose a planetary body, and display it on a certain selected timeline, ranging from 2888 BC to 2099 AD, This gives a clear calculation to see when a planet was in a certain sign.
+It is possible to choose a planetary body and display it on a certain selected timeline, ranging from 2888 BC to 2099 AD, this gives a clear calculation to see when a planet was in a certain sign.

 # Databases
 This Astrology project uses pre-calculated positions of planetrary bodies.
 In this way, we can use simple SQL queries to retrieve certain data.
-We used the Astro.com Sweph output, to calculate the bodies based upon Months and Years.
-There are 3 zip files containing the databases with the calculated planetary bodies.
+We used the Astro.com Sweph output, to calculate the bodies based upon Planet, Sign, Degree, Second, Minute, Day, Month, Year and Retrograde.
+There are 2 zip files containing the databases with the calculated planetary bodies.
 These need to be extracted, and added into a database in order to query them through the PHP files.
 The database requires at least 40MB, the SQL tables are zipped for Github, because of the size of the computations.
+The two PHP files gives an example on how to query the database.

 # Database Structure